Pendo720/N.J-Matata/index.md

 ML algorithms for grouping(clustering) data by means of some intrinsic properties in the data.

 **Description**
-> The project implements k-means algorith in C++ on a linux environment for the sole purpose of understanding the algorithm as illustrated by the
+> In this project an implementation of k-means algorith is presented in C++ on a linux environment for the sole purpose of understanding the algorithm as illustrated by the
 > example.
 As an on-going tool for enhancing my knowledge in the field of AI/ML, this project will be updated as time goes by to reflect my learning.
 > The screenshot shows a run of the algorithm using randomly generate sample data.
-It is supplied with four centroids and four respective labels for the centroids.
+It is supplied with four centroids and four respective labels for these centroids.
 >
 > ![](/gh-images/kmeans_run.PNG)
+>
+> The screenshot show the adjustments on the centroid as a result of the run and a correct classification of the validation sample data.